 Some of the exceptions listed below derive from the PAYE regulations and others relate to HMRC statements about what it will accept.
 The main exceptions are listed in a table on the GOV.UK website.

 The PAYE regulations require employers to maintain deductions working sheets in respect of most employees, but this requirement does not apply to employees who do not present a P45 and are either casual employees who work for the employer for less than a week or to longer term employees who are paid less than the lower earnings limit (LEL) (£120 weekly for 2020/21).
-If the employer does not have to maintain a deductions working sheet in respect of an employee, they are also excused from r
+If the employer does not have to maintain a deductions working sheet in r

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.